gigalixir/gigalixir-cli/docs/source/main.rst

 Prepare Your App
 ----------------

-There are a few steps involved to `make your existing app work on Gigalixir`_, but if you are starting a project from scratch, we recommend you clone the `gigalixir-getting-started`_ repo.
+If you have an existing app or want to use :bash:`mix phoenix.new`, follow the steps in :ref:`modifying existing app`.
+If you are starting a project from scratch, the easiest way to get started is to clone the the `gigalixir-getting-started`_ repo.

 .. code-block:: bash